 Greenhouse gases, such as carbon dioxide, methane, nitrous oxide, and certain synthetic chemicals, trap some of Earth’s outgoing energy, thus keeping the heat in the atmosphere.
 This heat-trapping is one of the major causes of the increase in heat and global and regional climate changes.

 With plastics, I came across one nice article which explains the contribution of plastics to gaseous emission.

 While searching for references, I found that most of the emissions generated in the early phase of the plastic life cycle.

 According to Vasudevan et al. (2012) before mixing with bitumen, a 10 to 15% plastic mixture used as an aggregate coating.
-He conducted practical analysis explaining that using plastic waste helps avoid plastic burning along with solid municipal waste.
-In the same research paper, noted that for every 1 km of road laid, a ton of plastic waste is used.
+He conducted practical analysis explaining that using plastic waste helps avoid plastic burning along with the solid municipal waste.
+The same research paper noted that for every 1 km of road laid, a ton of plastic waste is used.
 This should reduce the emissions of carbon dioxide by 3 tonnes.

 Most plastics have a softening at around 130–140 0C with no gaseous evolution, so one can easily use the plastics in the flexible pavement, the binding property of the coated aggregate with a higher percentage of plastic shows the compressing strength of nearly 130 tonnes, so, it suggests that PCA has strong adhesion capacity, and also a confirmation of the material to serve as a binder.

 Any approach that melts plastics, and does not burn is thus effective in preventing carbon emissions, whether it is tiling, brick making, pavement, concrete blocks, etc. India’s plastic roads have a long history and many countries are following the suit with slight changes in method.
 This would contribute significantly to reductions in greenhouse emissions.